Fiberwise symmetrizations for variational problems on fibred manifolds: Spherical rearrangement

 \subsection{Derivative estimates of $F_{\bar{*}}$}

-We know that $F_{\bar{*}}$ is smooth away from a measure-zero subset $\mathcal{C}^*$ of $N_0\times S^m_V$, and now let's estimate its strong, i.e ordinary 1st order derivatives defined there.
+We know that $F_{\bar{*}}$ is smooth a.e. namely in the open subset $N_0\times S^m_V-\mathcal{C}^*$.
+Now let's estimate its strong, i.e ordinary 1st order derivatives defined there.
 We shall use it to show that $F_{\bar{*}}$ is weakly differentiable on $N\times S^m_V$.
 The derivative along $S^m_V$ direction was already estimated in Subsection 4.1 and here we proceed to the integral estimate of the derivative of $F_{\bar{*}}$ along $N_0$ direction.